Mare Island (Indonesia)

-Population and Administration
+Population and administration

 As at mid 2023, the island had a population of 968.
 It is administered as two villages (desa) of Tidore Selatan District within Tidore Islands City.
 The two villages are Maregam in the northeast and Marekofo in the southwest.

+The original inhabitants of this island were the Tidore people who arrived in 1018.
+Gradual migration of the Makian people followed in the 17th to 19th centuries.
+During the Dutch colonial period, Europeans, Makassarese, and Chinese also settled in the island of Mare, which at that time was controlled by the Ternate Sultanate.
+The composition of the population gradually became the Mare people which from the beginning was dominated by the Tidore ethnicity, culture, and language.